maximnl/mais/docs/configuration.md

 # Import configuration
 Import configuration is a generic structure that controls data import from a source to a time serie format in MAIS.
-The structure is made generic to allow a variety of sources to be managed at different levels and minimise time spent and the maintanance.
+The structure has two layers made of transitory parameters to support import of data from any table/view source:
+- Procedure level - sets parameters at the source level.
+Do not confuse it with the SQL stored procedures.
+The same SQL stored procedure can be used in multiple import procedures.
+- Import level - refiness parameters of the above procedure for a specific time serie.
+Parameters such as [source], [filter] from the import are merged with the parameters from the procedure level such that only a few parameters per time serie need to be modified.
+The procedure level specifies with SQL stored procedure will be called and passed the parameters.
+The stored procedure share the same parameters.

+All parameters can be written in sql expressions syntax.

 ## Parameters